utilitywarehouse/gatekeeper-template-manifests/base/library/ingressroute-match-restriction/README.md

 - `inverse` - perform an inverse match.
 The default (`false`) will produce a violation for matching routes.
 Whereas, `true` will block routes that DON'T match the regular expression.
+- `exceptions` - a list of resources and matches that that are exempt from the constraint.
+The following fields are required:
+  - `kind` - the kind of resource
+  - `name` - the name of the resource
+  - `namespace` - the namespace the resource is in
+  - `match` - the match string that is permitted

 ## Examples